localhost8080/roman-numerals/README.md

 this component could easilly be used on on its own or alongside zf2 within a larger application, eg using composer

 there is also a PEAR library for roman numeral conversion (though the code is no longer maintained, it suports conversion of numbers up to 5,999,999)

+there is no testing of the lib.js (easily fixed with jslint) there is no testing of the html output (generally run through w3 validator or equivalent)